-The main type of alcohol present in wine, commonly known as alcohol, although this is actually imprecise.
-Older names are ethanol, ethyl alcohol and ethyl alcohol, and colloquially also spirit of wine.
+Type of alcohol mainly present in wine, commonly referred to as alcohol, although this is actually imprecise.
+Older terms are ethanol, ethyl alcohol and ethyl alcohol, as well as colloquially wine spirit.
 It is a monohydric alcohol because one hydrogen atom is replaced by a hydroxy group (oxygen-hydrogen).
-In the course of vinification, the colourless and odourless liquid is formed from the sugar during the fermentation of the must in the ratio of 51% ethanol to 49% carbon dioxide.
-Industrial production is carried out by distillation of wine or by hydrating ethylene.
-Ethanol is mostly used for sprit (addition of alcohol to the finished wine).
+In the course of winemaking, the colourless and odourless liquid is formed from the sugar during fermentation of the must in a ratio of 51% ethanol to 49% carbon dioxide.
+Industrial production is done by distilling wine or by hydrating ethylene.
+Ethanol is mostly used for spriting (adding alcohol to the finished wine).